jamilnoyda/Make-REST-API-in-Django-using-Django-REST-Framework./README.md

 [![Python Version](https://img.shields.io/badge/python-2.7-brightgreen.svg)](https://python.org)
 [![Django Version](https://img.shields.io/badge/django-1.11-brightgreen.svg)](https://djangoproject.com)

 This is an example project to illustrate an implementation of REST API in Django using Django REST Framework with multiple user types.
-In this Django app, teachers can upload marksheet of student and send him  and students can sign up and can see his marksheet
+In this Django app, teachers can upload and send marksheets of students.
+Students can see their marksheet if they are registered on the application or can download it directly from the email.

 # Running the Project Locally